Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 </figure>

-_When he was just doing Record Mirror he probably wasn't getting that much, but he went on to work for the Daily Record and he did that for a long time.
-Making money from journalism at that time, even if you were employed by a Scottish newspaper which was predominantly sold in Scotland, you were paid quite well.
+_When he was just doing Record Mirror he probably wasn't getting that much, but he went on to work for the Evening Times and Daily Record and he did that for a long time, and has been a core part of Scottish journalism since._

+_Making
+money from journalism at that time, even if you were employed by a Scottish newspaper which was predominantly sold in Scotland, you were paid quite well.
 The circulation of newspapers today has plummeted since then._